-As of issues 7 and 8, both complaints about Rocket Raccoon seem to have been addressed, as Rocket referenced his original origin and other character have discouraged Rocket from using his new catchphrase as they find it "annoying and disturbing."
+As of issues 7 and 8, both complaints about Rocket Raccoon seem to have been addressed, as Rocket referenced his original origin and other characters have discouraged Rocket from using his new catchphrase as they find it "annoying and disturbing."

 Rocket's origin and species seems to constantly flip-flop from issue to issue.

 Bring back DnA (Dan Abnett and Andy Lanning) has pretty much become the fandom's catchphrase.
 Sadly Abnett and Lanning no longer work together, but did do two final Guardian's comics before their split.

 There's also the involvement of James Gunn at all, after some internet bloggers uncovered his year old "50 Superheroes people want to sleep with" list, which was filled with controversial comments.
-Gunn has since apologized for the comments, stating that he no longer thinks such things are funny, but people are genuinely split on it either making him a horrible person who shouldn't be directing, or thinking its just some jokes that got taken out of proportion.
+Gunn has since apologized for the comments, stating that he no longer thinks such things are funny, but people are genuinely split on it either making him a horrible person who shouldn't be directing, or thinking it's just some jokes that got taken out of proportion.

-Even ignoring that, however, the fact that his past credits include writing for Troma and the loathed Scooby-Doo movies, as well as the mixed reception to Super (and the horrendous reception to Movie 43), lead some people to question his worthiness to be directing for Marvel.
-Conversely, there are plenty of people who loved Super as well as his earlier film Slither who are looking forward to the film primarily because of Gunn's involvement.
+Even ignoring that, however, the fact that his past credits include writing for Troma and the loathed Scooby-Doo movies, as well as the mixed reception to Super (and the horrendous reception to Movie 43), led some people to question his worthiness to be directing for Marvel.
+Conversely, there are plenty of people who loved Super as well as his earlier film Slither who are looking forward to the film primarily because of his involvement.